quietcricket/twitter-stream-example/README.md

-# Twitter Stream API Example using Heroku
+# Twitter Stream API Example
 Base on Heroku's "node-js-gettings-started" example.
 Please refer to the original article for instructions on how to install Heroku, nodejs etc: [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

+## UPDATE
+It's a bad idea to user Heroku.
+There is no persistant storage.
+Every new deployment will lose the database.
+Ended up using AWS lightsail

 # API token and secrets
 The API token and secret are read from .env file